garmoshka-mo/mo-wire/README.md

 Enthusiasts are welcomed to participate project:

+## options

+- .errorArg - to set reaction to callback(err, ...)
+- .branches - list of branch names to predefine - this is not implemented actually

+## Multi-callbacks

+Array of failure / success handlers instead of single var

+## Promise wrappers

+For convenient attaching to promise-based code

 ## Tests

 Would be nice to cover code with tests

-## options.branches

-list of branch names to predefine - this is not implemented actually

-## Multi-callbacks

-Array of failure / success handlers instead of single var

 # License